Stefouch/foundry-year-zero-roller/README.md

 Not included:

 - Roll dialog.
-- Push button listener (you have to create one and call the roll.push() method, see example below).
+- Chat Message push button listener (you have to create one and call the roll.push() method, see example below).
 - Dice So Nice configuration.

 # How to Set Up